- College Gold Crown Magazines

 Its three major services include: 1) annual competitions and awards for members, including the Crown Awards, 2) planning three conventions (two national, one regional) and a week-long summer workshop at Columbia, plus 3) small press publishing activities to support a quarterly magazine and one to two books per year.

-The judging panel included Elizabeth Fox, author, Brooklyn, NY; Bobby Hawthorne, director of academics, UIL, University of Texas at Austin, Austin, TX; Alice Klement, assistant enterprise editor, Associated Press, New York NY; Laura Schaub, associate professor of journalism, University of Oklahoma, Norman, OK; Randy Stano, Knight Chair professor, University of Miami, Miami, FL; Sherri Taylor, Syracuse University, Syracuse, NY; and C. Bruce Watterson, director of public affairs, Henderson State University, Arkadelphia, AK.
+The judging panel included Elizabeth Fox, author, Brooklyn, NY; Bobby Hawthorne, director of academics, UIL, University of Texas at Austin, Austin, TX; Alice Klement, editor, national reporting team, Associated Press, New York NY; Laura Schaub, associate professor of journalism, University of Oklahoma, Norman, OK; Randy Stano, Knight Chair professor, University of Miami, Miami, FL; Sherri Taylor, Syracuse University, Syracuse, NY; and Bruce Watterson, associate vice president for public relations, Shorter College, Rome, GA.
 (Individual affiliations of the members of the judging panel are for identification purposes only.)

 For further information, contact the CSPA directly.